 Collection Keisel

-Keisel, coal in Amharic, the official language of Ethiopia.
-Charcoal is used daily in Ethiopia for cooking and coffee making.
-This anthracite leather is dyed in a natural way, its color reminds our traditions.
+Keisel, meaning coal in Amharic, the official language of Ethiopia.
+Coal is used daily in Ethiopia for cooking and making coffee.Le charbon est utilisé au quotidien en Éthiopie pour la préparation de la cuisine ou du café.
+This anthracite leather is naturally dyed, its color reminiscent of our traditions.

 Discover the collection